In this article

 Multi-member LLC

 Instead, a multi-member LLC reports its business income and expenses on a partnership income tax return (Form 1065).
-Each member of the LLC then pays individual taxes on the share of profits they receive and report on their personal income tax returns.
+Each member of the LLC then pays individual taxes on the share of profits they receive and reports on their personal income tax returns.

 Like a single-member LLC, owners of a multi-member LLC also have to pay self-employment taxes on their share of the profit, unless the LLC is set up for passive activity.